Shape

 If specified, Terragrunt output won’t contain any color.

-NOTE: This option does not disable OpenTofu/Terraform output colors.
-Use the OpenTofu/Terraform -no-color argument.
+NOTE: This option also disables OpenTofu/Terraform output colors by propagating the OpenTofu/Terraform -no-color argument.

 Commands: